openmrs/openmrs-contrib-rest-api-docs/Provider/provider_attribute_type.md

 * #### List all non-retired provider attribute types.

     Quickly filter provider attribute types with a given search query.
 Returns a `404 Not Found` status if the provider attribute type not exists.
-     If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+    If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

     ##### Query Parameters